 Augustus the Strong, Elector of Saxony at the time, was passionate about porcelain.
-He saw great potential in it, and a way of using style and fashion for diplomacy.
+He saw great potential, and a way of using style and fashion for diplomacy.
 He set up a court porcelain factory, initially, driven by the desire to emulate Chinese imports, which commanded high prices.
 The method for making porcelain remained a mystery to Europeans up until then making porcelain the most coveted commodity.
 So, Augustus founded the factory in order to supply himself, sell to the grand families in other European courts and commission a significant number of gifts, marked A and R, for Augustus Rex.

 Based on Johann Bottger’s discovery of how to make hard-paste stoneware and ‘true’ porcelain, the factory developed its own style and aesthetics.
 There was experimentation with glazes and forms, and glass-cutters from Bohemia joined in.
 Originally copying oriental designs, production grew into decorative fantasy chinoiserie scenes often combining them with baroque European forms.